mergermarket/cdflow/guides/manual-setup.md

+---
+title: Manual setup
+menu: guides
+weight: 2
+---

-# Mergermarket infra scripts - manual setup
+# Manual setup

 This guide walks you through setting up a new service based on the [Mergermarket infra scripts](https://mergermarket.github.io/infra/).
 The guide is slightly longer winded than the [Quick-start guide](./quick-start) and is intended for the first time you set up a service in order to fully understand all the steps.